Tag Archives: wkd

 Final Thoughts:

 This is one of the reasons that I love studying corset construction!
 A floating fashion layer that doesn’t wrinkle?
 Crazysauce!
 Perhaps I’m easily amused but I find it a bit incredible.
-Even thought the cut/ silhouette of the corset is very similar to the WKD Tempest corset, the construction and the materials used are totally different.
+Even thought the cut/ silhouette of the corset is similar to the WKD Tempest corset, the construction and the materials used are totally different.
 Though I like how the pattern is cut to curve up and over the bust, I wish it didn’t curve back so dramatically – it would look nice on someone with a shorter torso and a smaller bust, but not on me unfortunately.
 However it’s still pretty comfortable and I’m able to wear it for hours with my only small complaint being that the metallic thread in the binding part starting to make my skin a bit itchy after awhile.
 This wouldn’t be a problem for the other types of fabrics.

 Totally Waisted!
 Black Taffeta Underbust Corset Review